christiananagnostou/www/lib/articles/wield-the-keyboard.md

 ### Shortcuts

 Go into the settings of many modern apps and you'll likely find a section on keyboard shortcuts.
 These give you the ability to make your way around the app without having to use your mouse.
-I'm not going saying that the mouse is bad, but I would argue that the keyboard is far more versatile than the mouse when handled efficiently.
+In this case, I would argue that the keyboard is far more versatile than the mouse when handled effectively.

 If there are shortcuts for the apps you use, it just makes sense to use them.
 Trying to learn them all at once isn't usually the way to go.
 Instead just take a few at a time, get good at using those, and then go back and learn a few more.
 Apps with great accessibility will allow you to navigate around the whole app and all of its functionality with your keyboard.
-Shole's would surely be proud.
+Sholes would surely be proud.

 Overall, getting comfortable with the keyboard and seeing it as a wieldy tool makes for a quick and generally enjoyable user experience.

-Some shortcuts that I find particularly useful in my work of writing software are:
+Some shortcuts that I find particularly useful in my work of writing software:

 - [Vim](https://gist.github.com/tuxfight3r/0dca25825d9f2608714b)
 - [VSCode](https://code.visualstudio.com/docs/getstarted/keybindings)